swift-on-server/site/Sources/__SwiftOnServer_org/Documentation.docc/2024/using-swiftnio-channels/using-swiftnio-channels.md

 SwiftNIO revolves around networking.
 In SwiftNIO, reads and writes happen using a ``Channel``.

-In the [previous tutorial](https://swiftonserver.com/using-swiftnio-fundamentals), you've learned the fundamentals of SwiftNIO.
+In the previous tutorial, <doc:using-swiftnio-fundamentals>, you've learned the fundamentals of SwiftNIO.
 You're now familiar with the concept of an ``EventLoop``.

 In this tutorial, you'll be building a TCP server that echoes back any data that it receives.
 This is a very common pattern in network applications, and is a great way to get started with SwiftNIO.
 You'll learn what **Channels** and **Channel Pipelines** are, and how SwiftNIO uses them to represent network connections.
 You'll also learn about **Channel Handlers** and applying this knowledge using structured concurrency.

 In order to start with this tutorial, [Download the Samples](https://github.com/swift-on-server/using-swiftnio-channels-sample).
 If you're stuck, you can keep at the Finished product within that repo as well.

-The samples make use of [VSCode DevContainers](https://swiftonserver.com/developing-with-swift-in-visual-studio-code/) to provide a consistent development environment.
+The samples make use of VSCode DevContainers (<doc:developing-with-swift-in-visual-studio-code>) to provide a consistent development environment.
 If you're not using VSCode, you can also use the latest Xcode.

 ## Channels